hanwenzhang123/bu-cs622-programming/week6/README.md

 - batch jobs are usually idempotent operations => multiple executions of a job has the same effect as we performed it once, e.g. sorting static data, storing a key-value data in a set that does not allow duplicate with the same key (value will be overwritten)

 #### Multiple Receiver Patterns
-- Load balancing: deciding which consumers to process which message, some consumers that have more resources can process more expensive messages consumer who has less resources can produce
+- Load balancing: deciding which consumers to process which message, some consumers that have more resources can process more expensive messages, consumer who has less resources can process less expensive messages (based on the resources or the capacity they have)
-- Fan-out:
+- Fan-out: put something in front of the fan, just throw whatever existed to all other systems (just simply put every messages to everybody)

 #### Message Acknowledgement
-The receiver may crash at any time, and thus the message receive process could be unsuccessful.
-Therefore, we need a way to notify the message broker whether the message has been delivered successfully.
+- when the receiver crashes at any time (message receive process could be unsuccessful), we need a way to notify the message broker
+- usually we do not notify the sender because we are not in direct contact with the sender, but we are in direct contact with the message broker

+#### How to Handle Message Acknowledgement
-The receiver will send an acknowledgment upon successful message received to the broker.
-Then the broker realizes that it can remove the message from its message bus.
+- The receiver will send an acknowledgment upon successful message received to the broker.
+- Then the broker realizes that it can remove the message from its message bus.

+#### messaging protocol - AMPQ
-Nevertheless, note some messaging protocols such as AMPQ preserving require the order of messages.
-To resolve this issue, we can use a separate message queue for each consumer.
+- Note some messaging protocols such as AMPQ preserving require the order of messages.
+- To resolve this issue, we can use a separate message queue for each consumer.

+#### Sending continuously Message Acknowledgement Recommendation
-Sending continuously acknowledgement even for small messages is resource consuming, what is your recommendation to mitigate this challenge?
+- Sending continuously acknowledgement even for small messages is resource consuming (the messages are needed and they have to be sent out)

-Sending continuously
- 1. Periodically sending back the acknowledgements and buffer the acknowledgement even for small message acknowledgments on the receiver. messages is resource consuming, what is your recommendation to
+- Periodically sending back the acknowledgements and buffer the acknowledgement even for small message acknowledgments on the receiver (buffering the message - accumulating the messages and then send it out)
-2. all messages might not required acknowledgement.
-Therefore, there is no need to send for every message mitigate this c
+- all messages might not required acknowledgement.
+Therefore, there is no need to send for every message an acknowlegement

-Fault Tolerance in Stream Processing
+#### Fault Tolerance in Stream Processing
+- Fault Tolerance in Batch Jobs - simply restart the job
-Fault tolerance in stream processing is not as easy as batch jobs.
+- Fault tolerance in stream processing - not as easy since the data available 2 hours ago might not be available right
-We can check point ID or use a time to label stream jobs and their order.
+- we can create point ID or a label to keep a data, check point ID or use a time to label stream jobs and their order.
 When a job failed, the system should revert back to its predefined check point.
-  Reverting back to checkpoints are also implemented in micro batching which is a sort of steam processing (despite the name might be confusing)
+- we can seperate a task to smaller sub-tasks in smaller units, and the process called micro-batching which is a sort of steam processing, can be used in both batching-processing or steam-processing

+#### batch processing & stream processing
-  As with batch processing, we need to discard the partial output of any failed tasks.
-However, since a stream process is long-running and produces output continuously, we can’t simply discard all output.
-Instead, a finer-grained recovery mechanism can be used, based on microbatching, checkpointing, transactions, or idempotent writes.
+> As with batch processing, we need to discard the partial output of any failed tasks.
+> However, since a stream process is long-running and produces output continuously, we can not simply discard all output.
+> Instead, a finer-grained recovery mechanism can be used, based on microbatching, checkpointing, transactions, or idempotent writes.

 #### Java Email Service
+- TCP Sockets
 1. Download mail-1.4.7.jar and add it into project libraries.
 2. Configure the email service credential.
 3. Create an email session (requires our email user name and password)